andy@ideagroupatlanta.com | (404) 213-4416

 A Medical Emergency is Not Just a Big Accident

 A medical crisis is the most common event emergency.
 You can’t pretend it will never happen.
 You can’t wait and figure it out at the time.
 You can’t “fake it.”
 Planning for medical emergencies isn’t something that only the biggest producers, planners and organizers do.
 Anyone, anywhere, any time can fall or have a heart attack.
-So I can’t make it clearer than this – Menemen being prepared is your job.
+So I can’t make it clearer than this – being prepared is your job.

 Every Event Needs an Emergency Action Plan